pomo-dev/PoMo/doc/index.rst

 libPoMo
 =======
-PoMo comes with a small python package :doc:`libPoMo
-</libPoMo.rst>`.
-It contains several modules that ease the handling of
-data files in fasta or variant call format (vcf).
+PoMo comes with a small python package :ref:`libPoMo`.
+It contains several modules that ease the handling of data files in fasta or variant call format (vcf).

 This documentation mainly focusses on this library.
 For a general introduction to PoMo, please visit `PoMo at github.com